-From night vision cameras used by the military and law enforcement to medical imaging technologies such as digital infrared thermal imaging, thermal image sensors are becoming ubiquitous.
-With the increasing commercial applications of this technology, the thermal camera business has been growing nicely and this growth is expected to accelerate over the next decade.
+From night vision cameras used by the military and law enforcement, to medical imaging technologies like digital infrared thermal imaging, thermal image sensors are becoming ubiquitous.
+With the increasing commercial applications of this technology, the thermal camera business has been growing nicely and this growth is expected to accelerate.

 The most widely used sensing technology employed in thermal (infrared) cameras is based on uncooled micro-bolometers.
-The traditional bolometer, consisting of a thermistor and a Wheatstone bridge, was invented in 1878.
-Micro-bolometers were developed in the late 1970s and measure the change in resistance caused by incident infrared radiation.
 They are typically arrayed in a grid so that a thermal image can be formed.

-The micro-bolometer is primarily a thermal sensor, so understanding its electro-thermal characteristics is one of the key challenges faced by the designer.
-The current-voltage (IV), voltage-temperature (VT), thermal time constant (TC) are the key performance characteristics that need to be simulated and optimized.
+The micro-bolometer is primarily a thermal sensor, so understanding its electro-thermal characteristics is one of the key challenges faced by designers.
+The current-voltage (IV), voltage-temperature (VT), and thermal time constant (TC) are the key performance characteristics that need to be simulated and optimized.

-The MemMech solver in CoventorWare Analyzer is used to simulate the thermal and electro-thermal behavior of the micro-bolometer.
-This versatile solver allows engineers to assign voltage and temperature profiles as inputs to simulate the steady-state and transient responses.
+The MemMech solver is used to simulate the electro-thermal and electro-thermo-mechancial behavior of the micro-bolometer.
+This versatile solver allows users to include voltage and temperature profiles as inputs, to simulate steady-state and transient responses.
 The effects of heat transfer due to conduction and convection can be easily incorporated in the simulations.

-- MEMS Design Exploration To simulate IV and VT curves, temperature boundary conditions are assigned.
+To simulate IV and VT curves, temperature boundary conditions are assigned.
 The operating voltage is varied over a user-defined range and the current flow and associated Joule heating simulated.
-Understanding the IV curve (Figure 3a), whose slope is the resistance of the micro-bolometer, is important as it determines the sensitivity of the device.
-The V-T curve (Figure 3b) allows designers to understand the effect of Joule heating on the bolometer and determine the temperature gain of the bolometer at steady state when a given potential is applied across it.
+Understanding the IV curve (Figure 3a), whose slope is the resistance of the micro-bolometer, is important since it determines the sensitivity of the device.
+The V-T curve (Figure 3b) allows designers to understand the effect of Joule heating on the bolometer, and determine the temperature gain of the bolometer at steady state when a given potential is applied across the device.

 A Complete Platform

 Coventor’s solution offers a MEMS specific design flow to easily simulate, tune, and optimize MEMS micro-bolometers.
 CoventorWare Analyzer is able to predict the key device performance characteristics using its MEMS-specific, multi-physics solvers and visualization tools.
-Critical performance parameters such as noise equivalent temperature difference and thermal capacitance can be calculated based on Analyzer’s simulation results.
+Critical performance parameters such as noise equivalent temperature difference and thermal capacitance can be calculated based upon the Analyzer simulation results.